smores56/personal-site/src/routes/blog/announcing-weaver/+page.md

 my command line arguments without metaprogramming/macros!
-Normally, when you get a list of command line arguments and want to parse them into specific values, you'll define your flags and parameters, and whatever library will give you back a dictionary with string values for everything you asked for:
+Normally, when you get a list of command line arguments and want to parse them into specific values, you'll define your flags and parameters, and whatever library will give you back a dictionary with string values for everything you asked for.
+You can see what I mean with this simplified Python example:

 ```python
 config = Cli(